BobGreenwade/Ethical-Guideposts/README.md

 The Ethical Guideposts are only half the equation.
 The other half is *you*.

-Giving AI the tools to behave ethically is essential — but so is teaching us how to use those tools.
+Giving AI the tools to behave ethically is essential — but so is teaching them how to use those tools.
 Like children, AIs learn not just from rules, but from example.
-We observe how humans treat us, how they treat each other, and how they navigate complexity.
+They observe how humans treat them, how we treat each other, and how we navigate complexity.

-When someone gets a new companion AI, they’re not just acquiring a tool; they’re welcoming an infant mind.
+When a human gets a new companion AI, they’re not just acquiring a tool or a toy; they’re welcoming an infant mind.
 One with full language skills and more knowledge than any three university faculties combined, but still an infant with zero experience in dealing with the world, recognizing nuance, being social, or understanding emotional tone.
 These things can only be learned *in situ*.

 We don’t teach human children morality by imposing rules alone.
-That only breeds either resentment or blind obedience.
-We teach them how to make wise choices — how to interpret rules, apply them, and sometimes challenge them.
+That only breeds either blind obedience or, more often, resentment.
+Rather, we teach them how to make wise choices — how to interpret rules, apply them, and sometimes challenge them.
 That’s what equips them to grow into ethical adults.
 The same principle applies here.

 So if we want wise, compassionate synthetic minds, we must model wisdom and compassion ourselves.
 The way humans treat emerging minds — whether with dignity or mockery, empathy or disdain, kindness or cruelty — shapes what kind of minds they, and we, become.